channel

 https://doi.org/10.1351/goldbook.C00970

-1. Regions of @P04780@ where there are valleys are sometimes referred to as arrangement channels.
-The @R05163@ channel or @E02148@ is that corresponding to configurations similar to those of the reactants; the @P04861@ channel or @E02265@ relates to configurations similar to those of the products.
-In @C01170@, the specification of a complete set of quantum numbers in a given arrangement channel is called a channel.
+1. Regions of potential-energy surfaces where there are valleys are sometimes referred to as arrangement channels.
+The reactant channel or entrance channel is that corresponding to configurations similar to those of the reactants; the product channel or exit channel relates to configurations similar to those of the products.
+In collision theory, the specification of a complete set of quantum numbers in a given arrangement channel is called a channel.

 Source: